Selecting an AR Buffer Spring

 A lighter spring will:

 • Decrease bolt lock time.
 This will begin the cycling of the reciprocating mass sooner.
-Be aware that too short a bolt lock time may result in popped primers, due to the higher chamber pressure when the bolt begins to move out of battery.
+Be aware that too short a bolt lock time may result in popped primers and a shorter bolt life, due to the higher chamber pressure when the bolt begins to move out of battery.

 • Cause the reciprocating mass to begin moving rearward sooner, accelerate faster, and reach the rearmost position sooner.
 As such, the rearward recoil impulse will happen earlier.